San Juan del Sur Surf Guide

 Introduction to San Juan del Sur

 San Juan del Sur has exploded onto the international surf scene in the last decade.
 The town acts as a bit of a surf hub, offering access to multiple different breaks in the area.
 You’ll find plenty of international travelers, digital nomads, and backpackers.
 There are bays and beach breaks, reef breaks, and point breaks in the area.
 Where the area shines is its consistency.
 You’ll basically always find a surfable wave in this part of Nicaragua.
 It also offers some powerful point breaks and mellow beach breaks for beginners.
 A bit of everything for every skill level!
-It’s on our list of the best beginner surf spots as there are plenty of beginner waves to be had, and room to progress.
+It’s on our list of the best beginner surf spots as well as the best beginner surf vacations as there are plenty of beginner waves to be had, and room to progress.
 There are also plenty of schools and surf camps in the area, and the town gets pretty active at night.

 San Juan del Sur Surf Season